luosiwei-cmd/CarYon/README.en-us.md

--Want to quickly generate a paragraph of text?
+- Want to quickly generate a paragraph of text?

--Want to do math quickly to generate data?
+- Want to do math quickly to generate data?

--Do you want to generate test data one by one without waiting for freeopen?
+- Do you want to generate test data one by one without waiting for freeopen?

--Want to generate a set of random data or series?
+- Want to generate a set of random data or series?